 Ours is a water world.
-Though Earth has a land-centric name, oceans cover 71% of its surface and make land livable.
-Some of the planet’s most critical processes happen where sea and air meet, as the oceans absorb and redistribute heat and carbon—both rising due to the glut of emissions in the atmosphere.
+Though Earth has a land-centric name, oceans cover 71 percent of its surface and make land livable.
+Some of the planet’s most critical processes happen where sea and air meet, as oceans absorb and redistribute heat and carbon—both rising due to the glut of greenhouse gas emissions in the atmosphere.

-These questions are vital for addressing emissions but also for shoring up oceans’ life-sustaining role.
-Even as oceans suffer, they also are home to significant solutions.
-Solutions for coastal and ocean sinks center on ecosystem protection and restoration and improved agriculture practices.
+These questions are vital for addressing greenhouse gas emissions but also for shoring up oceans’ life-sustaining role.
+Even as oceans suffer, they also are home to significant climate solutions.
+Solutions for coastal and ocean sinks center on ecosystem protection and restoration and improved aquaculture and fisheries practices.

 Protecting ecosystems—including mangroves, salt marshes, macroalgae, and seagrass meadows—supports ongoing photosynthesis and carbon storage.
 Because these “blue carbon” ecosystems have been lost or degraded in many places, restoration also has a vital role to play.

 Along coasts and in the open ocean, select practices may augment natural carbon sequestration from seaweed and kelp, while growing fiber and food from the sea.

 Oceans will continue to be on the frontlines of climate change, as will people who live near them.
 Solutions focused on coastal and marine sinks can provide additional benefits, from storm protection to healthy fisheries.